 Once the possibilities of GTA 5 have been exhausted - or you're just more of a multiplayer person - there is a whole other side of this world to explore.
 Stepping over to GTA Online, you get to create your own character and hop into a pseudo-MMO that takes place in the same map, but with completely different activities and features, which have been expanded with several DLC packs over the years, big and small.
 Though fundamentally the same in broad strokes, there are several key differences between the two modes that change how you approach them as a player.
 We're going to take a look at everything both have to offer.

 GTA 5 and Online can be a lot to process for new players.
-The developers, Rockstar Games, do a good job of easing you into new features and providing tutorials, but it can still be rather intimidating.
+The developers, Rockstar Games, did a good job of easing you into new features and providing tutorials, but it can still be rather intimidating.
 To get a better idea of the characters you'll be controlling - since there are three of them - you can check out our guide on Franklin, Michael and Trevor.
 Get familiar with them, because you'll be spending a lot of time together!
 After you have completed the prologue in the game, you'll be transported from chilly North Yankton to Los Santos and Blaine County, the huge open world the rest of the game takes place in.
 Since the map is massive, it's best to keep our interactive map handy so you never get lost.

 When playing, you'll notice that a lot of features work through the in-game smartphone.
 All three characters - and your GTA Online protagonist - have access to their phones basically all the time, and it acts as a secondary menu.
 Alongside the numerous apps present on the phone and that are used for missions, buying items or adding backstory and lore fluff, you can actually call people too - or get incoming calls.
 It's handy to know what numbers mean who is calling, though usually there is ID attached to make things simpler.